Aswathypv11/Real_time_air_pollution_Mod_Proj-2013-2014/working_notes/April_2014/Simulation_1.md

 #### EMS wRF modelling over Coimbatore region by modifying some physical parameters

-After creating computational domain for coimbatore region in domain wizard(dwiz), this will create new folder having computaional domain name and along with all the configurations files  or directories. however, the current directory is
+After creating computational domain for coimbatore region in domain wizard GUI(dwiz), this will create new folder having computaional domain name and along with all the configurations files  or directories. however, the current directory is

 	cd home/hoopoe/wrfems/wrfems/runs/cbe_h1*

 >Modify parameters in cbe_h1/conf/ems_run/run_physics.conf_